x3ro-hpec-pj1/obstacle-detection/README.md

     RUN_PARAMS=path-to-scannerdevice-or-scannerfile make -f Makefile.zedboard run

-Note that to run remotely, the file/device that RUN_PARAMS points to must be manually transferred to the boards `TARGET_DIR` as configured in `Makefile.zedboard`.
+Note that to run remotely, the file/device that RUN_PARAMS points to must be transferred to the boards `TARGET_DIR` as configured in `Makefile.zedboard`.
+This is achieved by running:

+	make -f Makefile.zedboard scannerdata

 # Laserscanner on the Zedboard